 What to Expect During Your Chemical Peel

-Light chemical peels do not require anesthetic.
-For deeper peels, intravaneous sedation may be needed to minimize discomfort.
+The chemical peels we offer do not require anesthetic.
 Generally, your chemical peel will take about 15 minutes.
 Deeper peels may require more time.

 Prior to your peel, a stringent cleansing solution will be applied to your face to eliminate grease or dirt from your pores.
 The cleansing agent may sting slightly, but this sensation will quickly pass.
-Next comes the actual peel.
+Next comes the peel solution.
 A chemical solution will be applied to the treatment area(s).
 You may experience a slight burning sensation as the peel is being applied.
-Several layers may be be applied to deepen the peel.
+Several layers or “passes” may be be applied to deepen the peel.
+We can provide you with you a small fan to use to help with the stinging/itching sensation.

 A chemical peel can treat: